Amsterdam/dataservices-airflow/README.md

 supervisor.

-The airflow webserver is running at http://localhost:8080/ The webserver UI is protected with a password, the associated admin user needs to be created once inside of the PostgreSQL database using this command:
+The airflow webserver is running at http://localhost:8080/ The webserver UI is protected with a password, admin user is created automatically during startup and can be used right away:

+    Username: `admin`
+    Password: `admin`

+Extra users can be created using airflow shell:

     1. log in the airflow container: docker exec -it airflow bash
-    2. create admin user: airflow create_user -r Admin -u admin -e admin@example.com -f admin -l admin -p test
+    2. airflow users create -r User -u <username> -e <email> -f <first_name> -l <last_name> -p <password>

-    # Since activating the timezone on the Airflow GUI, this doesn't work anymore and is therefore comment out
-    # docker-compose exec airflow python scripts/mkuser.py <username> <e-mail address user>

-This script prompts for a password and stores the credentials in the PostgreSQL database.
-To create a superuser, add the `--superuser` flag to the command.

-Dags can only be seen in the UI by the owner, or by the superuser.
+Dags can only be seen in the UI by the owner, or by the admin.
 The default owner is dataservices.
-In order to see the dataservices dags you have to create a superuser or the dataservices user.
+In order to see the dataservices dags you have to use admin or the dataservices user.

 # Managing requirements.txt